bmvc2025/bmvc2025.github.io/authors/submit-your-paper.md

 ## Abstract and Paper Submission

 <p>Abstract and paper submissions are handled via OpenReview.
-The submission portal can be accessed by clicking on the following button, as well as instructions on how to create a profile in OpenReview if this is your first time using OpenReview.
-The submission portal will be available from late-April 2025 at 23:59 GMT.</p>
+The submission portal can be accessed by clicking on the following button, as well as instructions on how to create a profile in OpenReview if this is your first time using OpenReview.</p>

 <div class="row no-gutters pt-0 d-xs-block ">
     <div class="mb-1 pl-2 pr-2 mx-auto mx-sm-left col-xs-auto">